 The body has a very plastic feel, slightly smaller in dimensions from its higher end siblings, but still enough front grip to keep your hands around the thing.
 A nice feature would be to adopt the graphical interface from the Rebel T7i, but it’s still simple to follow things with the in-camera feature guide.
 It’s also a shame there is no tilting screen or touchscreen facilities, but you can’t have everything.

-The Rebel T7 keeps the now dated 9-point AF system as found in the EOS Rebel T6.
+The Canon EOS Rebel T7 keeps the now dated nine-point AF system as found in the EOS Rebel T6.
 This will mean that the focusing will be very center weighted and start to become more sluggish in lower light.
 This is due to a single cross-type sensor in the center of the AF points.
 Live view really slows things down with autofocus to the extent that you simply use the optical viewfinder.
 This, in a strange way, works as a benefit since, as a beginner, you steer towards the viewfinder and its readouts being the majority of your regular shooting experience anyway.

-The battery life is around 500 shots, which may seem only okay compared to similar entry level DSLR cameras, but it’s not that bad a number compared to an entry-level mirrorless design.
+The battery life is around 500 shots, which may seem only okay compared to similar entry-level DSLR cameras, but it’s not that bad a number compared to an entry-level mirrorless design.
 As always, the law is always to bring spare batteries, no matter the camera.

 The upgrade from the 18MP sensor to the 24.1MP APS-C is a definite improvement, even though the sensor is the older type.
 The amount of noise throughout the ISO range 100-6400 (H: 12800) is actually less than expected.
-Raw files give you more scope with noise starting to creep in around ISO400, while JPEG files starting to soften at high ISO levels due to the built-in noise reduction.
-Raw files will also let you recover details in the shadows and highlights to a reasonable amount, but don’t expect more than a stop or so of extra movement.
+RAW files give you more scope with noise starting to creep in around ISO 400, while JPEG files starting to soften at high ISO levels due to the built-in noise reduction.
+RAW files will also let you recover details in the shadows and highlights to a reasonable amount, but don’t expect more than a stop or so of extra movement.

-The Metering is handled by a 63-zone dual-layer metering sensor, not the one in the Rebel T7i, but it does a reasonable job, especially in Evaluative mode.
-The other modes being Partial, Centre-weighted and Spot metering.
+The metering is handled by a 63-zone dual-layer metering sensor, not the one in the Rebel T7i, but it does a reasonable job, especially in Evaluative mode.
+The other modes being Partial, Center-weighted and Spot metering.
 It works reasonably well, but it works the best in reasonable light conditions and don’t expect a fast burst rate as you only have 3fps continuous.
 Many have bemoaned this as far too low a continuous burst rate, but you have to consider as a feature on an entry-level camera the priority for the beginner is to capture perfect frames, so although high burst rates are great if you want action shots, this is more considering the entry point of the camera.
 If you want a budget camera primarily for action or events, you may have to look elsewhere.

-Video comes in at 1080/30p and gives clean and crisp footage.
+The Canon EOS Rebel T7’s video comes in at 1080/30p and gives clean and crisp footage.
 There’s no advanced features here, but it will allow you to dip your toe into using video with interchangeable lenses and getting used to manual focusing and exposure.
 Files are outputted as either .mov or MPEG4 AVC/H.264.

 |Canon EOS Rebel T7||Nikon D3500|